fabiogallotti/django_course/README.md

-# Html-Css
+# Django Course

-Exercises on Html, Css and Bootstrap.
+Exercises both on FrontEnd and BackEnd, to practise with Django and Full Stack development.

+FrontEnd:
+* HTML
+* CSS
+* Bootstrap
+* JavaScript
+* jQuery

+BackEnd:
+* Python